-Continuing Education courses for personal enrichment that have been offered through the department.
+Continuing Education courses for personal enrichment are offered through the department.
 Yoga, American Sign Language, Conversational Spanish, scrap booking, fly fishing, drawing, photography, holiday cooking, computer and business classes are some of the many courses that have been offered to the public at a nominal fee.